DeltaRCM/pyDeltaRCM/docs/source/meta/installing.rst

     $ conda create -n deltarcm
     $ conda activate deltarcm

-For more informtaion, see `this guide <addguide>`_ for help on creating and activating a virtual environment with Anaconda on other platforms.
+For more informtaion, see `this guide <https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#activating-an-environment>`_ for help on creating and activating a virtual environment with Anaconda on other platforms.
 See `this guide <https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/#creating-a-virtual-environment>`_ for creating virtual environments with `venv` if you do not use Anaconda.